The History of Oheb Shalom Congregation

 Continuing its egalitarian tradition, Cantor Erica Lippitz, one of the first two women invested as a cantor by the Cantorial School of the Jewish Theological Seminary, was chosen to be cantor in 1987.
 During over thirty years at Oheb Shalom, she has expanded the work of the Chorale, established Chai Notes, a choral group for the school age population, with other area cantors created Kol Dodi, a community choral group, and she continues to perform with the singing group Beged Kefet.
 With her leadership and enthusiasm, joyous music is an integral part of services at Oheb Shalom.

 In 1991 Rabbi John S. Schechter became Assistant Rabbi and assumed the role of interim Rabbi upon Rabbi Shapiro’s death.
 He led a stricken congregation through a difficult time.
 He was succeeded by Rabbi Lawrence Troster who served for four years.

 Rabbi Mark Cooper came to Oheb Shalom in 1998 from a pulpit in Aberdeen, NJ.
 He grew up in California and is a graduate of the University of Judaism as well as the Jewish Theological Seminary, and brought with him a new spirit.
 He has reinvigorated the congregation with his warmth, his keen interest in a newly reformulated Hebrew School, the ETGAR Program for teens, social action, the Kosher Food pantry, and a very active senior program, all taking place in a redesigned building which better meets the needs of the Oheb Shalom community in the twenty-first century.
 Rabbi Cooper believes the synagogue is the gateway to a meaningful Jewish life.

-As Oheb Shalom celebrates 150 years of service to the Jewish community, may it continue to go from strength to strength as future generations continue this journey.
+As Oheb Shalom approaches its 160th year of service to the Jewish community, may it continue to go from strength to strength as future generations continue this journey.